adiamaan92/predict_customer_churn_mldevops/README.md

 3. Unit test and logging

-## 🧰 Setting up environment
+## 🧰 Setting up the environment

 Poetry is used as the venv manager.
-The environment can be setup by following the steps,
+The environment can be set up by following the steps,

 1. Install poetry
 `pip install poetry`